-- EDN 511 Practicum for Educational Psychology - EDN 521 Practicum for Strategies and Techniques - EDN 531 Practicum for Assessment and Measurement - EDN 541 Practicum for Educational Technology - EDN 599 Independent Study
+EDN 511 Practicum for Educational Psychology EDN 521 Practicum for Strategies and Techniques EDN 531 Practicum for Assessment and Measurement EDN 541 Practicum for Educational Technology LDN 541 3 Elective course, with prior approval of program director

 - Must successfully pass a background check prior to entering practicum courses. - No grade lower than C in any courses. - Completion of all required courses with a cumulative GPA of 3.0.